naturalis/trait-organismal-ungulates/terms/terms.md

 #### _None_

 ## NumMales
 - The number of mature males in a group of species.
-They were defined as (1) multiple males per social group (2) one male per social group (3) no males per social group / males live separatly or (4) there is no social group / the species is solitary.
+They were defined as (1) multiple males per social group (2) one male per social group (3) no males per social group / males live separately or (4) there is no social group / the species is solitary.
 #### _Multiple_
 #### _One_
 #### _None_